 The year after planting, asparagus can be harvested several times throughout a three-week period, depending on air temperatures.
 Research shows there is no need to wait two years after planting before harvesting.
 In fact, harvesting the year after planting will stimulate more bud production on the crown and provide greater yields in future years, as compared with waiting two years before harvesting.

 Asparagus spears will start to emerge when the soil temperature reaches 50 degrees F. After this, growth of asparagus is dependent on air temperature.
 Early in the season, 7 to 9 inch spears might be harvested every 2 to 4 days.
 As air temperatures increase, harvesting frequencies will increase to once or twice per day, harvesting 5 to 7 inch spears before the tips start to fern out and lose quality.
 The second year after planting, the length of harvest can increase to about 4 to 6 weeks.
 The third year after planting and thereafter, harvesting can continue for 6 to 8 weeks.
 Since the length of harvest season will vary from year-to-year depending on air temperature, stop the harvest when the diameter of 3/4 of the spears becomes small (less then 3/8 inch).
 Experience gained by growing the crop will make it easier for the gardener to know when to discontinue the harvest.

 When harvest is finished, snap all the spears off at ground level.
 Apply 1/2 lb. of ammonium nitrate fertilizer per 50 feet of row .
-At this time, a home garden formulation of glyphosate non-selective herbicide (such as Roundup) can be sprayed on the asparagus patch.
+At this time, a home garden formulation of glyphosate (click for sources) can be sprayed on the asparagus patch.
 This will kill any existing weeds.
 New spears will then emerge, fern out, and provide a large canopy to cover the space between the rows.
 Once a dense fern canopy is formed, weed growth will be shaded out.